 Neglected tropical diseases affect over 1.4 billion people and cause a greater disease burden than HIV/AIDS.
 Despite extensive mass drug administration (MDA), schistosomiasis remains a major public health issue, with a socio-economic impact second only to malaria amongst parasites.
 Those treated during MDA campaigns are rapidly re-infected, yet the critical pathways for this reinfection are not yet known and potential resistance to the drugs used to treat infection poses a real threat to this method of parasite control.

-The Schisto-PERSIST project, led by Dr Poppy Lamberton, is evaluating novel strategies and new technologies to monitor the impact of MDA programmes, to identify threats to MDA effectiveness, and enhance control of schistosomiasis in sub-Saharan Africa.
+The Schisto-PERSIST project, led by Prof Poppy Lamberton, is evaluating novel strategies and new technologies to monitor the impact of MDA programmes, to identify threats to MDA effectiveness, and enhance control of schistosomiasis in sub-Saharan Africa.

 Specifically this research is addressing five questions in the Mayuge district in Uganda:

 1. What is the best way to monitor schistosome infections and drug efficacy?